QI2lab/merfish3d-analysis/docs/examples/zhuang_lab_mouse_brain.md

     run_cellpose(root_path, cellpose_parameters)
 ```

 and then run `03_cell_segmentation.py`.
-This will only take a few minutes to generate the initial 2D segmentation guess.
-We rewrite the cell outlines using the ImageJ ROI file structure in global coordinates.
+This will only take a an hour or so to generate the initial 2D segmentation guess.
+Our package rewrites the cell outlines using the ImageJ ROI file structure in global coordinates.

 Next, you'll run `04_pixeldecode_and_baysor.py` to first optimize the pixel-based decoding parameters on a subset of tiles, then perform pixel-based decoding for all tiles, filter the data to limit false positives, remove overlapping spots in adajacent spatial tiles, and finally re-segment the cell boundaries in 3D using Baysor.
-This step should take ~1 day, depending on your hard disk and GPU configuration.
+This step should take ~0.5-1 week, depending on your hard disk and GPU configuration.

 ## Ensuring a sucessful run

-In progress.
+Finally, we can calculate the F1 score for both the "spots per cell" and "all spots" matrices between the deposisted results in `zhuang_decoded_codewords/spots_mouse1sample1.csv` and `qi2labdatastore/segmentation/baysor/segmentation_counts.tsv`.